 Yes!
-The following scholarship is specifically available to pre-dental students:
+The following scholarships are offered to pre-health students:

 To qualify, a student must be a pre-dental student, must have 60 hours of pre-dental courses and must demonstrate academic excellence.
-This scholarship application is available February 1 through March 1 of each year. the scholarship is awarded the following fall or spring semester.
 For more information about this scholarship, please contact Todd Lang.